SkyLined/pWinStatusBlinkStick/README.md

   Optionally: rename `pwinstatusblinkstick` to `pWinStatusBlinkStick`: npm is unable to handle the complexity of uppercase characters in a module name.
-  Node on Windows does not have this problem, so renaming the folder is not required for you to use the module.
+  Node.js on Windows does not have this problem, so renaming the folder is not required for you to use the module.

 2. Run pWinStatusBlinkStick.